 While cortisol is essential for our bodies to function properly, there are downsides when the body produces chronically high levels.

-Negative effects include “tissue breakdown, reduced protein synthesis and conversion of protein to glucose,” which may lead to a decrease in musculature and increase in abdominal fat.
+Negative effects include “tissue breakdown, reduced protein synthesis and conversion of protein to glucose,” which may lead to a decrease in musculature and an increase in abdominal fat.
 Basically, if you’re producing too much cortisol, you could lose muscle strength and gain weight in the midsection.